-Sec.
+SEC.
 24. Every Act shall embrace but one subject, which subject shall be expressed in its title.
-But if any subject shall be embraced in an Act which shall not be expressed in its title.
-But if any subject shall be embraced in an Act which shall not be expressed in its title.
-Such Act shall be void only as to so much thereof as shall not be expressed in its title.
-No law shall be revised or amended by reference to its title; but in such case the Act revised or section amended shall be reënacted and published at length as revised or amended; and all laws of the State of California, and all official writings, and the executive, legislative, and judicial proceedings shall be conducted, preserved, and published in no other than the English language.
-Size.
-25. The Legislature shall not pass local or special laws in any of the following enumerated cases, that is to say:

-First-Regulating the jurisdiction and duties of Justices of the Peace, Police Judges, and of Constables.
+But if any subject shall be embraced in an Act which shall not be expressed in its title, such Act shall be void only as to so much thereof as shall not be expressed in its title.
+No law shall be revised or amended by reference to its title; but in such case the Act revised or section amended shall be reënacted and published at length as revised or amended; and all laws of the State of California, and all official writings, and the executive, legislative, and judenal proceedings shall be conducted, preserved, and published in no other than the English language.
+Smo.
+25. The Legislature shall not pass local or special laws in any of the following enumerated cases, that is to say: First-Regulating the jurisdiction and duties of Justices of the Peace, Police Judges, and of Constables.